Baked Lemon Pepper Tilapia Fillets make a flavorful, quick and effortless recipe that is perfect both for busy weeknights and for summer occasions.

 ● I use fresh corn in the salsa, but you can use frozen or canned then you don’t need to cook it.
 Defrost it if you use frozen, rinse and drain if you use canned.

 ● Leave jalapeno out from the salsa recipe if you are planning to serve the meal to kids.

-- Juice of a lime, plus a few slices as garnish
+- Juice of a lemon, plus a few slices as garnish

 - 1 tablespoon fresh chives, chopped